 The lizard brain, confronted with the Thanksgiving groaning board, tells us to eat and eat and keep on eating long past the point where we are far more stuffed than the bird.
 We do this because we may not see food again for a very long time.
 The lizard brain, on seeing gadgets, books, yarn, or (fill in your impulses here), convinces us that we must snap up all of these commodities now, while we still can, before they become extinct or before someone else snaps them up and becomes more powerful than we are.

 The lizard brain believes hoarding and consuming are the pathways to survival, even if what we are hoarding and consuming is actually, by any rational, subjective measure, contraindicated for survival.

 If we refuse to regulate ourselves, the only regulators are our environment and the way it deprives us.

-That, my dears, is what the big holiday let down is really about.
+That, my dears, is what big holiday letdowns are really about.
 The lizard brain, sated, goes back to sleep, and the “new” brain takes over the controls.
-Here lives our power for reason, abstract thought, and memory.
+Here lives our power for a reason, abstract thought, and memory.
 This new brain is what separates us from the apes.
 It’s also what makes us feel icky.

 “What a pig you are,” it says.

 “Why, oh WHY, did you spend so damn much money?” it accuses.